When Good Coolant Goes Bad: Bacterial Growth and Bacteria Filtration

 Just like fines and tramp oil, bacteria are contaminants: their presence alone changes how your coolant performs.
 However, in contrast to something inert, like particulates, bacteria can actively break down your fluids.

 For example, most coolants have both water and oil components.
-These fluids use emulsifiers to force the oil component of the coolant to form droplets of a precise size.
-This allows the coolant to penetrate appropriately, and reach the surface where the cutting tool is removing metal.
+These fluids use emulsifiers to force the coolant’s oil component to form droplets of a precise size.
+This allows the coolant to penetrate appropriately and reach the surface where the cutting tool is removing metal.
 Many bacteria attack these emulsifiers.
 When they do, the fluid becomes less stable, and the oil droplet size begins to vary.
 As that oil droplet gets larger, it not only fails to reliably reach its destination, but the coolant as a whole ceases to work as well: It doesn’t cool, wet, or lubricate as expected.
 This leads to lower production, poorer part quality (especially in terms of surface finish and size control), increased rejection rates, decreased tool performance, and decreased tool life.

 Bacteria flourishing in your fluids can also create environmental health and worker safety issues.
 “If a fluid has high bacteria counts and your hands are in it,” Semersky explains, “you can have irritation of the skin.
 And you are certainly going to get foul odors.”